ToyB-Chan/mini-file-format/README.md

 - Spaces outside of strings are ignored.
 - Empty lines are ignored
 - Comments are denoted by `#` and may only appear on separate lines.
+- Except where otherwise noted, cases are sensitive.

 ## Supported Data Types